5 Day Marimo Glass Sale. Take 10-20% off all glass vessels until the end of July! Shop Now

 Xerographica Tillandsia a gorgeous bromeliad hailing originally from dry tropical and subtropical areas in Southern Mexico and Central America.
 We are offering 3 sizes of this air plant.
-Ours small size is approximately 4” around, medium is 6" and large approximately 10" around.
+Ours small size is approximately 4” around, medium is 6-8".

-Soak your air plant in water once every 10-14 days depending on your indoor humidity.
-If your home is dry, soak every 10 days, if it is fairly humid, then more like every 14 days.
+•Soak your air plant in water once every 10-14 days depending on your indoor humidity.
+If your home is dry, soak every 10 days, if it is fairly humid, then more like every 14-21 days.

-Treat them extra sweetly by soaking them in a large bowl of rain water or spring water if possible, this gives them access to naturally occurring minerals.
+•Treat them extra sweetly by soaking them in a large bowl of spring water or collected if possible, rain water, this gives them access to naturally occurring minerals.
 Place them in the bath of room temp water head first and soak for 15 minutes.

-Next, the most important step—remove from the water and flip upside-down to let those crevices dry out.
+•Next, the most important step—remove from the water and flip upside down to let those crevices dry out.
 That’s where water can hang out and cause the fatal rotting situation.
-I recommend using a soft bathroom or dishtowel underneath your Xerographica to give it a nice, soft cushion to rest on while drying.
+Place a soft towel underneath your air plant to give it a nice, soft cushion to rest on while drying.

 They love a kitchen or bathroom atmosphere.
 You can even bring them into the shower!
-I just wrote a blog post about this subject if you’d like to explore a little more.
+We just wrote a blog post about this subject if you’d like to explore a little more.